 There are few cables with the CS450M as this PSU is designed for more basic machines.
-The single PCI Express cable limits the video card options.
+The single PCI Express cable limits the video card options but with 450W of power the CS450M is better suited to a modest card like the GTX 750.
 Cards like our EVGA GTX 660 Ti FTW Signature 2 would need an adapter to be able to provision both 6-pin PCI Express connectors.
 Adapters are inexpensive.
 The CS450M is more suited towards mainstream video cards.

 The CS450M is really a 12 V PSU.
 The legacy 3.3V and 5V lines are perfunctory and modern power supplies are rated for overall power with heavy weighting to 12V capability.
 The design changes make the CS450M less costly to manufacture which improving the overall efficiency.

 The semi modular design makes sense.
 The perfunctory 2×12 motherboard cable and EPS12V cable are always installed.
 What varies is the range of peripherals.
 This design makes the cable management slightly more manageable.